 The author writes, on efforts to save older vines all around the world:

-... the best efforts to protect old vines come from initiatives led not by trade associations or government organizations, but by winemakers, journalists and even consumers.
+... the best efforts to protect old vines come from initiatives led not by trade associations or government organizations, but by winemakers, journalists, and even consumers.
 There is now an international Old Vine Conference in the United Kingdom.
 California has the Historic Vineyard Society.
 But these efforts are led by volunteers.
 While government organizations sometimes offer funding for viticulture under the general rubric of agriculture, support for old vines is rare.

 The big wineries didn't want [the Historic Vineyard Society] to happen," said Tegan Passalacqua, winemaker at Turley Wine Cellars and an old-vine advocate.
 "They like paying not so much for old-vine grapes.

 Ironically, of course, the rarer old vines become — the Historic Vineyard Society defines "old vine" as anything older than 50 years — the higher the price of their grapes, which would not be to the advantage of big wineries.
-In Napa Valley and Sonoma County, for instance, where grapes such as Cabernet Sauvignon, Pinot noir, Merlot and Chardonnay dominate vineyards, the far fewer plantings of classic old vine varieties such as Zinfandel now top $4,500/ton.
+In Napa Valley and Sonoma County, for instance, where grapes such as Cabernet Sauvignon, Pinot Noir, Merlot, and Chardonnay dominate vineyards, the far fewer plantings of classic old vine varieties such as Zinfandel now top $4,500/ton.
 For wineries purchasing these grapes, this translates into a minimum of $45/bottle by the time a wine hits a retail shelf.

 In Lodi, which still produces approximately 40% of California's entire Zinfandel crop each year, grape prices are still less than half of Napa's or Sonoma's for the simple reason that top quality grapes, from both young and old vines, are far more plentiful.
 Hence, Lodi growers can profitably produce grapes for bottles priced anywhere from $12 to $40 dollars.
 And face it: The vast majority of wine consumers would rather pay $15 to $25 for a bottle of Zinfandel than $45 or $75.

 Here's the rub: It is well known that from the perspective of pure quality, the finest Zinfandels come from older vines.
 There are, of course, exceptions.
-There are some primo sites in certain parts of Lodi where top quality Zinfandel is being produced from vines less than 40 years old.
+There are some primo sites in certain parts of Lodi where top-quality Zinfandel is being produced from vines less than 40 years old.
 Excellent examples include the Mikami and Maley's-on-Lucas Road vineyards on the west side, and Cemetery Vineyard and Mettler Family's HGM Vineyard on the east.
 All the same, it's after 50 years of age that Zinfandel plants develop a deep enough root system and thick enough trunks and spurs to produce the finest and most consistent quality wines.
 For grape varieties such as Carignan, vintners cite 75 or 80 years as the length of time before vines produce optimal quality.

 There's no real science behind these estimations.
 Wine quality, as everyone knows, is a perceived assessment.
-In an interview during Zinfandel Advocates & Producers' annual grand tasting in San Francisco in 2018, Passalacqua explained this sensory phenonmenon:
+In an interview during Zinfandel Advocates & Producers' annual grand tasting in San Francisco in 2018, Passalacqua explained this sensory phenomenon:

-We [Turley Wine Cellars] are one of those wineries that goes through the tedious process of picking young vines separately.
+We [Turley Wine Cellars] are one of those wineries that go through the tedious process of picking young vines separately.
 Most wineries bottle old vine Zinfandels from vineyards with at least 20% replants [i.e., younger vines planted in vineyards to replace dead old vines].
 But they just pick the whole field, and their vineyard management teams want them to do it that way.
-We pick separately, so that actually gives us a true standard that we can test.
-We have wines made from old vines, and wines made from young vines, and we KNOW there’s a difference.
+We pick separately so that gives us a true standard that we can test.
+We have wines made from old vines and wines made from young vines, and we KNOW there’s a difference.
 We have worked with just one vineyard in Napa Valley where, in some years, the young vines could be of the same quality as the old.
 But that’s out of working with 50 vineyards throughout the state.